-However, happily ensconced as I write this, in provincial Nelson with my peanut butter fiancé (the complete extrovert to my much more introverted tendencies) and my amazing son.
-Where the sun shines almost continuously and so do most of the folk.
-Which goes to show I think, that if unexpected good things can happen for me then they're entirely probable for anyone else ...given that most people, including myself, had largely given up hope that I would ever settle down.
+However, as I write this, ensconced here in provincial Nelson with my peanut butter fiancé (the complete extrovert to my much more introverted tendencies) and my amazing son.
+Where the sun shines almost continuously, as do the folk.
+Which goes to show I think, that unexpectedly good things can happen to anyone.
+Even though most people - including myself - had largely given up hope that I would ever 'settle down'.
 My grandma would also be proud, being as she always substituted anything missing with peanut butter in her cooking when alive.
 I'm also fairly certain this wasn't how she died.

 Uncomfortable emotions used to 100% freak me out, but after some excellent therapy courtesy of the NZ Government (of which I'm more grateful than I could ever say) we're now much closer comrades.
 I realise that in fact my emotions know me better than I know myself, which is an extremely useful resource to be able to tap.

-Once described by an ex as most valuable player to take along with to unfamiliar places to help flush out sources of pot.
-Before you go getting all judgey, as already mentioned, I’m originally from Whanganui and was once a teenager thus.
-I think what said boyfriend (who had a different upbringing to moi) really meant was "streetwise" and "adaptable".
-Still unsure though, should I include on my CV?
+Once described by an ex (many, many moons ago) as most valuable player to take along with to unfamiliar places to help flush out sources of Pot.
+Before you go getting all judgey, as aforementioned I’m originally from Whanganui and was once a teenager thus.
+I think what said boyfriend (whose father was a cop) really meant was "streetwise" and "adaptable".
+Still unsure though, whether to include on my CV?